zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ## 14. Create "Done" View

-The "Done" View will be shown after checkout and will indicate that the operation is successful.
+The "Done" View will be shown after checkout and will indicate that the operation was completed successfully.

     <kendo-mobile-view id="done">
         <kendo-mobile-header>